 Because Buffalo Bayou Walk cuts across the building’s hillside and is part of Houston’s nature park system, the Bayou Place renovation project was eligible to receive funds from FEMA’s Hurricane Harvey Relief Fund.
 Having oversight of how the FEMA funds are to be spent, this meant that the City of Houston was now integral to the decision-making process of what the hillside erosion control and beautification solution would be.

 Walter P. Moore Engineers, the engineer of record, originally planned to pave the entire hillside, creating what is known as a “hard armor” solution.
-However, the City of Houston felt that the hard armor solution was both cost-prohibitive and would simply conflict with keeping Buffalo Bayou Walk a scenic walkway.
-That’s when Walter P. Moore approached Construction EcoServices to develop a cost-effective, green solution that could withstand strong future flooding.
+However, the City of Houston felt that the hard armor erosion control solution was both cost-prohibitive and would simply conflict with keeping Buffalo Bayou Walk a scenic walkway.
+That’s when Walter P. Moore approached Construction EcoServices to develop a cost-effective, Green Stormwater Infrastructure (GSI) solution that could withstand strong future flooding.